 The beauty of a construction-to-permanent mortgage is that it saves you the hassles of multiple loan applications, multiple trips to the title company and multiple sets of lender fees and title charges.
 Most people who have their residence custom-built choose this kind of mortgage financing.
 However, one drawback to this kind of loan is that it locks you in with your construction lender.
 That is, you don't know what mortgage rates you'll be offered when it's time to convert your loan to the permanent phase until the construction is complete.
 With construction phases taking as long as 18 months to complete, that's a lot of uncertainty.
 You're kind of stuck because you have probably paid your lender fees already.

-However, you should not just accept your lender's offering without comparing current mortgage rates from several lenders.
+However, when it comes to your permanent mortgage, you should not just accept your lender's offering without comparing current mortgage rates from several lenders.
 One-time-close mortgages can save money by consolidating some fees, but it's no savings if your permanent loan's interest is significantly higher than current mortgage rates.
 It's best to get some quotes on refinance rates, and then use a refinance calculator to see how long it would take for you to break even if you replace your construction-to-perm loan with a new mortgage.
 You may also be able to negotiate a lower rate with your construction lender if you bring in some disclosures from other lenders and indicate that you'll walk if you don't get a better deal.

 Many homeowners build their custom castle when they plan on keeping the property for a very long time.
 The longer the hold period the more value there can be in shopping for the lowest mortgage rate you can get for your permanent loan.
+Even seemingly small differences will add up over time; the difference between a 6% and a 6.5% interest rate a $300,000 mortgage means a payment of about $100 more per month and an additional $15,000 in interest over the first 10 years of the loan.

 Refinancing Your Straight Construction Loan